Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 In the close-knit community of Raisin City, California, with a modest population of 378 residents, resolving family conflicts can pose unique challenges.
-Traditional court proceedings, though effective, often involve lengthy processes, significant expenses, and public exposure that may strain relationships further.
-Family dispute arbitration emerges as a vital alternative, offering a confidential, efficient, and amicable means of resolving disagreements related to divorce, child custody, visitation rights, or property settlements.
+Traditional court proceedings, though effective, often involve lengthy processes, significant expenses, and public exposure that may strain relationships further. family dispute arbitration emerges as a vital alternative, offering a confidential, efficient, and amicable means of resolving disagreements related to divorce, child custody, visitation rights, or property settlements.

 Legal Framework for Arbitration in California